 Also outside these areas, you’ll find Miedo Hall (Founder’s Hall) with a statue of Kobo Daishi.
 In this area, you can also visit Homotsukan Museum, which displays several large Buddhist statues and other important artifacts.
 It’s essentially an extension of Toji Temple, but its hours are limited.

-Whether it’s worth the money is not as simple.
+Whether it’s worth the money is also not a simple question.
 In essence, Kobo Hall and Kondo Hall are what you’re paying ~$5 to access, as the pagoda is perfectly visible from outside the paid areas.

 Any other time of the year, it really comes down to if you want a ‘Buddha statue fix.’
-We’ve seen much of the same types of thing in other temples, and on a much grander scale.
-As such, we were not particularly impressed by our experience with Toji Temple.
-If we had the chance to do it all over again, we would not have paid to visit during a non-cherry blossom season time of year.
-Your assessment of whether it’s worth the money will likely hinge upon whether the interiors of these two halls are unique to your itinerary.
-Even with these interiors, there’s not a ton of substance to Toji Temple, and it requires a relatively short time commitment.
+We’ve seen much of the same types of thing in other temples, and on a grander scale–in Kyoto, Sanjusangendo Temple is a superior alternative in that regard.
+Nevertheless, Toji Temple offers a stunning pagoda, and the temple’s grounds are absolutely stunning in both spring and fall.
+Whether it’s worth your money and time will likely hinge upon what time of year you visit, and whether the interiors of these two halls are unique to your itinerary.